 If you only have a few records, you can just do them quickly by hand.
 What if you had hundreds or thousands of records?
 Well, the VLookup function can save you hours there.
 Here’s how….

-You can either build your own vLookup example or purchase one we’ve prepared, there’s one for Access 2007 or late (xlsx) or Access 2003 and earlier (xls):
+You can either build your own vLookup example or purchase one we’ve prepared in Excel 365 (compatible with Excel 2007 and later):